adamkorynta/adamkorynta/README.md

 ---

-### :man_technologist: Resource Management Associates: Software Programmer
+### Resource Management Associates: Software Programmer

 - Data access API's using JDBC and HTTP
 - Software automation using